konveyor/enhancements/enhancements/migration-waves/README.md

 ![Migration Waves view - Applications](images/migration-waves-applications-compound.png?raw=true "Migration Waves view - Applications")

 - **Stakeholders**: Compound expandable section with a nested table that includes the list of stakeholders associated with a migration wave.
-This list will be automatically populated with all the owners and contributors to all the applications associated with the migration wave, and with any additional stakeholders that could have been associated directly to the migration wave on creation/edition or indirectly through the association of a determined stakeholder group.
+This list will be automatically populated with all the owners and contributors to all the applications assigned to the migration wave, and with any additional stakeholders that could have been associated directly to the migration wave on creation/edition or indirectly through the association of a determined stakeholder group.
 Just to clarify, **if a stakeholder group is associated to a migration wave on creation/edition, all of its members will appear in this list**.
 Each row will include the following fields:

   - *Name*
   - *Job Function*